The Cheyenne Social Club: Production

 Set in a brothel with suggestive dialogue, this was one of the few off-color films that James Stewart did.
 He also specifically asked that his friend Fonda be cast; they had most recently worked together two years previously in Firecreek.
-Stewart and Fonda's first film together had been the musical comedy On Our Merry Way (1948), and they had also both appeared in How the West Was Won (1962) but had no scenes together despite playing best friends.
+Stewart and Fonda's first film together had been the comedy On Our Merry Way (1948), and they had also both appeared in How the West Was Won (1962) but had no scenes together despite playing best friends.

 The exteriors were shot at two Western film lots near Santa Fe, New Mexico: the Eaves Movie Ranch, which was built for the film, and Bonanza Creek Ranch.
 The interiors were shot at the Samuel Goldwyn Studios in Hollywood.

 A novelisation of the screenplay was written by Phillip Rock.

 Release

 The film had its world premiere in Salt Lake City on June 10, 1970.
-It also opened in Provo and Ogden, Utah and Boise, Idaho before expanding into Des Moines and Waterloo, Iowa and Omaha, Nebraska as well as Montana.
+It also opened in Provo and Ogden, Utah, and Boise, Idaho, before expanding into Des Moines and Waterloo, Iowa, and Omaha, Nebraska, as well as Montana.

-Home Media
+Home media

 The film is currently distributed by Warner Home Video, with a German DVD release in 2019 by 375 Media.

 Reception

 The Cheyenne Social Club turned a small profit but was poorly received by critics.
 It didn't receive any notoriety until decades later with numerous cable television broadcasts.
-Barrett's script earned a 1970 Writers Guild of America nomination for "Best Comedy Written Directly for the Screen", but lost to Neil Simon for The Out-of-Towners.
+Barrett's script earned a 1970 Writers Guild of America nomination for "Best Comedy Written Directly for the Screen", but it lost to Neil Simon's The Out-of-Towners.

-In its first five days in 15 theaters in Utah, Idaho, Iowa and Nebraska it grossed $108,622.
+In its first five days in 15 theaters in Utah, Idaho, Iowa and Nebraska, it grossed $108,622.